DickensJuma/Tic_tac_toe_game/README.md

 ## Built
 - we created the project dir
-- creaded two folder lib and bin
+- creaded  folder lib, bin and images
 - we created main.rb inside the bin folder
+- we created the game logics on foulder lib
-- we made the main.rb display" Hello world!" when you execute command bin/main.rb
+- you execute command bin/main.rb and the game start

 ## Rules
 - Two players game